Shop

 The work of foresters does not end with the planting of trees.
 To ensure that the forest grows healthy and strong over time, it is necessary to continue with various care and maintenance activities.
 During the first few years, trees need to be watered and maintained regularly, pests and diseases need to be monitored, and it is also important to control weeds, which could deplete vital resources such as water, sunlight and nutrients.
 Forestry experts constantly monitor the environmental conditions of the site to assess the impact of reforestation on the surrounding ecosystem and adapt management practices as needed.

-A local artisanal supply chain that turns bark beetle-affected wood into a community project: VAIA People, the elegance of wood and much more!
+A local artisanal supply chain that turns bark beetle-affected forests into a community project: VAIA People, the elegance of wood and much more!